E-Bulletin

 Ontario

-• Self-steer/lift axles can be lifted in an emergency with a switch separate from the 4-way flasher switch.
+- Self steer/lift axles can be lifted in an emergency with a switch separate from the 4-way flasher switch.
 Will come into effect January 1st of 2024.
-The original date was January 1st of 2020 but had to be delayed allowing manufacturers time to come up with a solution.
+Original date was January 1st of 2020 but had to be delayed allowing manufacturers time to come up with a solution.

-• New extended trailer permit conditions, which had been under a pilot program, should be out soon, no date confirmed, but the hope is early 2024.
+- New extended trailer permit conditions, which had been under a pilot program, should be out soon, no date confirmed however, but hope is early 2024.

 Manitoba

-• Identified Trade and commerce Routes to have RTAC weights, some routes will need to be upgraded to support the higher weights.
+- Identified Trade & Commerce Routes to have RTAC weights, some routes will need upgraded to support the higher weights.
 The identified routes represent 36% of all routes.
-86% of the routes identified can support the weights, other 14% will need to be upgraded.
+86% of routes identified can support the weights, other 14% will need to be upgraded.

-• 60-foot extended trailer allowed under permit only, will be handled similarly to an LCV.
+- 60-foot extended trailer allowed under permit only, will be handled similar to an LCV.

 Saskatchewan